-Intangible asset represents \$13,089,377 (December 31, 2021 - \$1,477,237) for intellectual property ("Manna IP") acquired under an asset purchase agreement with Manna Nutritional Group, LLC ("Manna") dated September 10, 2021.
-The Manna IP encompasses patent-pending technologies to naturally process and convert grain, pulses and root vegetables, resulting in low-starch, low-sugar, high-protein, fiber-rich baking flour products, as well as a wide range of breakfast cereals, juices, natural sweeteners and baking enhancers.
-The Company paid \$1,475,000 in cash and issued 7,379,969 prefunded warrants valued at \$12,106,677 (the "Purchase Price") adjusted for foreign exchange differences of \$492,300.
-Subject to a 9.99% stopped and SEC Rule 144 restrictions the prefunded warrants will vest in tranches up until March 10, 2024.
-When vested the tranches of prefunded warrants will be converted into an equal number of common shares.
+Intangible asset represents \$12,733,885 (December 31, 2022 - \$13,089,377) for intellectual property ("Manna IP") acquired under an asset purchase agreement with Manna Nutritional Group, LLC ("Manna") dated September 10, 2021.
+The Manna IP encompasses patented technologies to naturally process and convert grains, pulses, and root vegetables, into low-starch, low-sugar, high-protein, fiber-rich baking flour products, as well as a wide range of breakfast cereals, juices, natural sweeteners, and baking enhancers.
+The Company paid \$1,475,000 in cash and issued 147,600 prefunded warrants valued at \$12,106,677 (the "Purchase Price").
+Subject to a 9.99% stopper and SEC Rule 144 restrictions, the prefunded warrants will vest in tranches up until March 10, 2024.
+When vested the tranches of prefunded warrants are convertible into an equal number of common shares.

-Subsequent to the year end, Manna satisfied all of its contractual obligations when the patent was approved by the US Patents Office and title was transferred to the Company.
-The Company issued 1,637,049 shares in relation to this transaction on January 3, 2023.
+On January 3, 2023, Manna satisfied all of its contractual obligations when the patent was approved by the US Patent and Trademark Office and the title was transferred to the Company.
+During the year ended December 31, 2023, the Company issued 141,175 shares in relation to this transaction.
+As at December 31, 2023, there were 6,425 unconverted prefunded warrants outstanding.